 Step 3 – Secure MariaDB Install

-– MariaDB includes a security script “mysql_secure_installation” to change some of the less secure default options for things like remote root logins and sample users.
+– MariaDB includes a security script “mysql_secure_installation”, to change some of the less secure default options.
+For things like removing remote root logins and sample and Anonymous users.
 To do this you can read our previous article Securing MySQL server / Mariadb with mysql_secure_installation from command line guide.

 Step 4 – Working with MariaDB